-Compensatory Time Off (CTO) shall be permitted in-lieu of overtime pay for overtime work as set forth below:
+Compensatory Time Off (CTO) shall be permitted to unit employees, except FLSA-exempt employees in-lieu of overtime pay for overtime work as set forth below:

-- (a) In lieu of overtime pay, an employee may request and accrue compensatory time off, subject to limits stated in this rule, and calculated to be the equivalent value of overtime pay. - (b) FLSA non-exempt employees shall accrue one and one-half (1.5) hours of compensatory time off for each hour worked in excess of their normal workday or workweek. - (c) Each employee and employee's department head shall keep records showing all compensatory time off accrued and used, so that the net balance of unused compensatory time off is known at all times.
-Such records shall substantiate the time cards maintained by the Auditor.

-- (d) The compensatory time-off accrual cap is one hundred and twenty (120) hours.
-An employee may not request and the County may not authorize CTO accrual above the cap for any employee. - (e) Compensatory time off shall be accrued and used as authorized by the department head as provided by applicable law. - (f) Employees transferring to another County department have the option of fully cashing out their CTO Bank at the time they transfer to the new department - (g) At the end of employment, the County will pay the employee the value of accrued compensatory time off.
+- (a) In lieu of overtime pay, an employee may request and accrue compensatory time off, subject to limits stated in this rule, and calculated to be the equivalent value of overtime pay. - (b) FLSA non-exempt employees shall accrue one and one-half (1.5) hours of compensatory time off for each hour worked in excess of their normal workday or workweek. - (c) Payroll/payroll software shall keep/maintain records showing all compensatory time off accrued and used, so that the net balance of unused compensatory time off is known at all times.
+Such records shall substantiate the time cards maintained by the Auditor. - (d) The compensatory time-off accrual cap is one hundred and twenty (120) hours.
+An employee may not request and the County may not authorize CTO accrual above the cap for any employee.
+An employee may request a voluntary payout of all or a portion of their accrued compensatory time balance at the end of each calendar year. - (e) Compensatory time off shall be accrued and used as authorized by the department head as provided by applicable law. - (f) Employees transferring to another County department have the option of fully cashing out their CTO Bank at the time they transfer to the new department - (g) At the end of employment, the County will pay the employee the value of accrued compensatory time off.
 This shall be based upon the employee's hourly wage at the date of termination.